microsoft/BotFramework-Composer/docs/internal/FeatureFlags.md

 Non hidden feature flags are toggleable through the app settings page in Composer.
 Hidden feature flags can be configured by the end user in a few different ways depending on your environment.

 ### Electron app
-To toggle a hidden feature flag in electron you need to set the feature flag value as an enviornemnt variable in a command line and then open Composer through that same command line.
+To toggle a hidden feature flag in electron you need to set the feature flag value as an environment variable in a command line and then open Composer through that same command line.
+  #### Windows
   - Open a command line
   - Navigate to where your electron executable is stored.
     - Default location on Windows machines is `C:\Users\{user}\AppData\Local\Programs\Bot Framework Composer`
+    - Default location on mac is `/Applications/Bot Framework Composer.app/Contents/MacOS`
     - sample command: `cd C:\Users\{user}\AppData\Local\Programs\Bot Framework Composer`
   - In the command line set the value of the hidden feautre flag you would like to enable.
     - For example, if you want to enable the ADVANCED_TEMPLATE_OPTIONS feature flag you would run the following sample command in the command line
-      - sample command:`set ADVANCED_TEMPLATE_OPTIONS=true`
+      - sample command on widnows:`set ADVANCED_TEMPLATE_OPTIONS=true`
+      - sample command on mac: `ADVANCED_TEMPLATE_OPTIONS=true ./Bot\ Framework\ Composer`
   - Then in the Composer dir run the Composer executable and it should open Composer with that hidden feature flag enabled
     - sample command: `"Bot Framework Composer.exe"`